 The initial deployment creates three sample tenants.
 Now you create another tenant to see the impact on the deployed application.
 In the Wingtip app, the workflow to provision new tenants is explained in the Provision and catalog tutorial.
 In this phase, you create a new tenant, which takes less than one minute.

-Press F5 to run the script.
-(Leave the default values for now.)
+To run the script, press F5.
+Leave the default values for now.

-Many Wingtip SaaS scripts use $PSScriptRoot to navigate folders to call functions in other scripts.
-This variable is only evaluated when the full script is executed by pressing F5.
+Many Wingtip SaaS scripts use $PSScriptRoot to browse folders to call functions in other scripts.
+This variable is evaluated only when the full script is executed by pressing F5.
 Highlighting and running a selection with F8 can result in errors.
-So run the scripts by pressing F5.
+To run the scripts, press F5.

 The new tenant database is: